The inhalation of foreign material into the airways beyond the vocal cords.

 Patients with neurologic deficits, infants, older patients (age >70 years), and debilitated patients with dysphagia may also aspirate barium sulfate during radiologic procedures, which can result in severe pneumonitis.

-Aspiration is the inhalation of foreign material into the airways beyond the vocal cords.
+Aspiration is the inhalation of liquid or solid particles, particularly food, into the airways beyond the vocal cords.
 It can be categorized as aspiration pneumonitis or aspiration pneumonia.
 Aspiration pneumonitis is a chemical injury after aspiration of gastric contents.
 Aspiration pneumonia is an infectious process secondary to aspiration of orogastric contents colonized with bacteria.
-This monograph does not discuss the inhalation of foreign bodies.
+This topic does not discuss the inhalation of foreign bodies.

 Volunteer Clinical Faculty